 If the universe never began to exist that means that the number of past events in the history of the universe is infinite.
 But mathematicians recognize that the existence of an actually infinite number of things leads to self-contradictions.
 For example, what is infinity minus infinity?
 Well, mathematically you get self-contradictory answers.
 This shows that infinity is just an idea in your mind, not something that exists in reality […] But that entails that since past events are not just ideas, but are real, the number of past events must be finite.
 Therefore, the series of past events can't go back forever.
 Rather, the universe must have begun to exist.

 The idea that the universe is eternal in the past not only has logical problems, but science also flies in the face of that idea.
-For instance, the first law of thermodynamics informs us that the universe is gradually running out of usable energy.
+For instance, the second law of thermodynamics informs us that the universe is gradually running out of usable energy.
 Thus, if the universe is eternal in the past, all of the usable energy would already have run out.
 Furthermore, discoveries in astronomy and astrophysics further substantiate the claim that the universe had a beginning.
 Craig explains further:

 In one of the most startling developments of modern science, we now have pretty strong evidence that the universe is not eternal in the past but had an absolute beginning about thirteen billion years ago in a cataclysmic event known as the Big Bang.
 What makes the Big Bang so startling is that it represents the origin of the universe from literally nothing; for all matter and energy, even physical space and time themselves, came into being at the Big Bang.